Pregnancy and childbirth

 - Book an appointment at the maternity clinic.

-- If you have a job, give your employer written notification at least two months before you begin your maternity leave.
+- If you have a job, give your employer written notification at least two months before you begin your pregnancy leave.

 Book an appointment at the maternity clinic